 Application Dependencies #

-Deepfactor also tracks the usage of application dependencies in the case of java applications.
-Deepfactor intercepts class loaded event and then presents a list of all the classes that were loaded per java dependency.
+Deepfactor also tracks the usage of application dependencies in the case of java, python and node applications.
+For java, Deepfactor injects a jvmti agent and intercepts class loaded event and then presents a list of all the classes that were loaded per java dependency.
+For node and python applications, Deepfactor shows the list of files loaded by the interpreter.

 Artifact Scan results #